A Short Attention Span + Mindfulness = Success at Work?

 It’s good to front-load tasks and assimilate information fast, turning on a dime to problem solve and get stuff done.
 At the same time, this kind of high energy cognitive work needs similarly ‘extreme’ breaks where you slow down to a near standstill.

 The consequences of a short-term attention span at work are that we may not be thinking big-picture, and may not be able to properly assess our priorities, critique, and re-calibrate.
+If we're easily distracted, we cannot increase attention on the task at hand or deeper concepts.

 Constant multitasking can cause stress and burn-out as well.